lennyleadership/spiritual_notes/content.en/docs/32_tabernacles/02_zac_poonen_tabernacle.md

 <!--more-->

-Written by :   Zac Poonen

 (Summary of Bible-studies given at a Conference in Bangalore India - December 26 to 28, 2000)
 Reading: Exodus chapters 25 to 31; and 35 to 40.
-Zac Poonen and Ian Robson in front of 16 DaCosta Square

 The Old Testament tabernacle was to be a sanctuary where God could dwell in the midst of Israel (Exod.25:8).